-Figure 20 – Block Diagram for Single Board Computer for HMI and POS – Requested Permission from Texas Instruments
+Figure 20 – Block Diagram for Single Board Computer for HMI and POS – Reprinted with Courtesy of Texas Instruments

 Many of the selected parts were chosen based on the recommendations from this block diagram.
 For this project the use of the Cortex-A8 series MPU was decided because it “provides a 4x improvement over ARM9 and achieves laptop-like performance at handheld power levels” according to Texas Instruments.